 - Hate Sink: The Sultan is not only gross and perverted but also treats women as disposable objects.

 - Lack of Empathy: How does the Sultan react when Dodola announces that their son just died and thus doesn't want to have sex?
-Gleefully declares that it's time to make another one and proceeds to rape her.
+He gleefully declares that it's time to make another one and proceeds to rape her.

-- Arguably worse is the Sultan.
-Imprisons Dodola, keeps her as his sex toy for several years, and the last we see of him he's ordering the execution of perhaps dozens of courtesans because he's bored.
+- The Sultan imprisons Dodola, keeps her as his sex toy for several years, and the last we see of him he's ordering the execution of perhaps dozens of courtesans because he's bored with.
 The book ends without so much as a hint of remorse or retribution on the Sultan's part.

 - My God, What Have I Done?: Dodola's husband when he realizes, after having sex with her, that she's still only a child and not ready for that, from there on he never does it again.

-- Qurac: Here a country called Wanatolia, at first it looks like a grimdark take on "Arabian Nights" Days, but then it is revealed to be set in the modern era.
+- Qurac: The book takes place in a country called Wanatolia, at first it looks like a grimdark take on "Arabian Nights" Days, but then it is revealed to be set in the modern era.
 It is hinted already at the beginning when Dodola's husband is shown to have a motorcycle.